adobe/aem-uix-examples/universal-editor-richtext-draft/README.md

 - **Draft Management**: Users can create multiple drafts of their content.
 Each draft is saved separately, allowing users to switch between different versions of their content easily.

-- **Draft Preview**: Each draft can be previewed within the editor.
-This allows users to review their drafts before finalizing their content.
+- **Draft Preview**: Each draft can be previewed allowing users to check their drafts before finalizing their content.

-- **Draft Actions**: For each draft, users can perform several actions including reverting changes, adding a new draft, selecting a draft, saving a draft, and deleting a draft.
+- **Draft Actions**: For each draft, users can perform several actions including reverting changes, adding a new draft, selecting a draft, applying a draft, and deleting a draft.

 Please refer to the `src/universal-editor-ui-1/web-src/src/components` file for the implementation details.